-Three-month periods ended October 31, 2020 and 2019 (in Canadian dollars)
+Three-month and six-month periods ended January 31, 2021 and 2020 (in Canadian dollars)

 1. Reporting entity and nature of operations:

 Genius Metals Inc. (hereafter the "Company" or "Genius Metals" or "GENI") is engaged in the acquisition and exploration of mineral properties.